-We can quickly obtain a network of cross-talk associations by calculating marginal pairwise correlations, like Pearson correlation coefficients (PCCs), and selecting those pairs of pathways that are highly correlated.
-Here below we select pathway associations with an absolute PCC $|\rho| > 0.8$ and a maximum gene set overlap of 5%.
-We can see the selected pairs forming this network in Figure 6.
+We could quickly obtain a network of cross-talk associations by calculating marginal pairwise correlations, like Pearson correlation coefficients (PCCs), and selecting those pairs of pathways that are highly correlated.
+However, potentially many of the marginal pairwise associations could be spurious, that is, indirectly mediated by other pathways.